hiconic-os/hiconic.platform.reflex/README.md

 ## Demo

-To get in touch without further ado you can take a first glance at [demos](./readme/demo/demo.md).
+To get in touch without further ado you can take a first glance at he platform with help of [demos](./readme/demo/demo.md).

 ## Building Your Own Application

-[Learn](./readme/platform-building/platform-building.md) how to build our own application with a few steps.
+[Learn](./readme/platform-building/platform-building.md) how to build our own application from a model and a module with a few steps.

 ## Design Concepts